Tennessee–Vanderbilt football rivalry: 1914: UT's first victory

 In 1914, Tennessee was undefeated Southern Intercollegiate Athletic Association (SIAA) champions.
 It was the first championship of any kind for the Tennessee program.
 The 1914 Vols were retroactively awarded a national championship by 1st-N-Goal, though this remains largely unrecognized.
 Alonzo "Goat" Carroll scored all of Tennessee's points in the 16–14 victory, Tennessee's first over Vandy.

 An account of the first touchdown reads, "Four minutes of play had barely drifted by when Tennessee's weird, mystic, elusive forward pass, May to Carroll, deadly in accuracy, went sailing home for the first touchdown of the game.
 The chesty Tennessee quarterback sent the oval whizzing for a distance of thirty-five yards and Carroll gathered in the ball near his goal line, when he hurried beneath the posts with all the speed at his command."

 1916: UT surprises

 Tennessee upset Vanderbilt 10–6 in 1916.
 Vanderbilt's lone score came on a 70-yard run by Rabbit Curry.
 The year's only unanimous All-Southern Graham Vowell scored Tennessee's winning touchdown.
 Tennessee and Georgia Tech finished the season as conference co-champions.

-1918: Berryhill scores six times
+1918: Exhibition

-In 1918, Vanderbilt beat Tennessee by its largest ever margin; 76–0.
+In 1918, Vanderbilt beat Tennessee's SATC by what would've been its largest ever margin; 76–0.
 Grailey Berryhill scored six touchdowns.
-The Student Army Training Corps represented UT, and so Tennessee does not count the game, however, Vanderbilt does.
+UT had suspended their football program for World War I, and the game was played by Student Army Training Corps.
+Tennessee does not officially recognize the game; however, Vanderbilt does.